HenkVanDerMeer/OCJP8-Sandbox/D.md

 #### 2. Define and use a default method of an interface and describe the inheritance rules for the default method
 _Default methods_ are additional methods in an interface that are automatically available in the implementations; see `land()` method in previous example.

+When an interface with a default method is extended, the default method can be:
+- ignored (so the default method is inherited)
+- redeclared (which makes it abstract)
+- redefined (which overrides it).

 Note: Java fails to compile if a class or interface inherits two `default` methods with the same signature and does not provide its own implementation.

 ---